melmatx/QuickCart/README.md

 | name     | string  | category name             |

 5. Now, make another collection inside this document named **products**.
-6. Add a new document (for each products) with this fields:
+6. Add a new document (for each products) with these fields:

 - Document ID: Auto-ID